Robo-Racer/.github/README.md

 ---
 # Next Steps

-Given the time constraints of this project, many functionalities were not implemented.
-On the to-do list is:
+Given the time constraints of this project, many functionalities were not implemented and some could be improved upon.

+## Features to add:
 - Follow-Me Mode: in this mode, the RoboRacer will autonomously follow the runner while maintaing a parallel distance
 - RoboRacer follows lines and intersecting lines on a track
 - Real-time metrics displayed on the interface: battery life, performance metrics (especially as the race is going)
+- Save speed profiles to ESP32

+## Improvements:
+- Grey-out start button on web UI until the robot is ready to go
 - Extract JSON data files to live on ESP32 instead of in the React website code
-    - Save speed profiles to ESP32